agiliq/building-api-django/docs/views-and-generic-views.rst

 -----------------------------------------

-The :code:`PollList` and :code:`PollDetail` get the work done, but there are bunch of common operations, we can abstract away.
+The :code:`PollList` and :code:`PollDetail` get the work done, but there are bunch of common operations, we can do it in abstract away.

 The generic views of Django Rest Framework help us in code reusablity.
 They infer the response format and allowed methods from the serilizer class and base class.